-where the Red River meets the north-south line that forms the eastern edge of
+where the Red River meets the north-south line that forms the eastern

-place called Turkey.
+there's a little place called Turkey.

 In Turkey is

 the largest public school building on earth.
 It covers some 40 acres,

 maybe more, with a single building, and it's at least 30 stories high.